lbryio/lbry.com/content/news/73-what-makes-lbry-different.md

 ---
 author: jeremy
-title: 'How is LBRY different from Alternative X?'
+title: 'How Is LBRY different from iTunes, Storj, YouTube, BitTorrent and Others?'
 date: '2016-10-11 00:06:18'
 cover: 'lbry-desk.png'
 ---